Review 346: Tomorrowland

 George Clooney nailed it as grizzled inventor Frank Walker, a really interesting career choice for him.
 The character of Frank Walker is a broken man, he started off as a dreamer but has since become disenchanted and it takes him a long time for him to trust anyone and Clooney portrays that effortlessly.

 Britt Robertson shows strong potential as Casey Newton, she's almost a polar of Frank, she's an optimist, she believes that there is a possibility to save the future.
-She's also intelligent, clever, smart and Robertson portrays her excellently.
-She's a character who, when we meet her in the film, hasn't really found her footing yet.
+She's also intelligent, clever and inqusitive and Robertson portrays her excellently.
+She's someone who, when we meet her in the film, hasn't really found her footing yet.
 She's wanted to be a part of NASA but there's no place for her because the system is now obsolete and she's this outgoing, go getter - that is until she meets Frank Walker and the adventure begins.
+We're told that Casey is the last, best hope to fix humanity, but it's never explained how or why.
+I refrain from reffering to her as the "Chosen One' yet

 Hugh Laurie's is also solid as

-David Nix, but he's not in the film as much as I would've liked and his motivations come across as half baked as result.
+David Nix, but he's not in the film as much as I would've liked.
+He's a scientist and a technocrat and he has a harsh, practicallity about human problems.
+He's the kind of villain who sees himself as the hero yet his motivations come across as half baked with very little time to be explored any real depth.
 Bird and Lindelof seemed to be making bold moves with his character and portraying him in a more morally grey but unfortunately they fail to keep those promises and just back away from instead of embracing them.

-Tim McGraw, Kathryn Hahn and Keegan Michael Key round out the cast in supporting roles, some incorporated/handled better than others but overall make do with what they are given.
+Tim McGraw, Kathryn Hahn and Keegan Michael Key round out the cast in supporting roles, some are handled better than others but overall make do with what they are given.

 Tomorrowland is flawed but genius - and optimistic filmmaking, 4.5/5.